School Gists

 For those aiming to work in the private sector, studying a Diploma in Paramedic Science is a suitable option.
 In Australia, for instance, a nationally recognized online diploma can be completed at your own pace, giving you a level 5 qualification on the AQF.
 Alternatively, you can opt for a full-time diploma in a reputable institute, which typically takes about 12 to 18 months.

-ALSO READ: Best Places to Make Money While Studying Abroad
+ALSO READ: How to Get Rich While Studying Abroad?

 In the US, you can complete an EMT certificate program lasting one to two years, which prepares you for the licensing exam.
 After obtaining EMT certification, you can further your education by enrolling in associate degree programs.